 We are a company that strives every day to bring joy and life-long satisfaction to your home.

 Elegant Quartz, Granite & Marble is locally owned and operated by its CEO, Dion Melchor.
 We are a full-service countertop design and installation company located in Tigard, OR.
 Our company specializes in custom countertop projects for kitchens, bathrooms, and other places in the home.
 Elegant Quartz, Granite & Marble has won the Angie’s List Super Service Award for 6 consecutive years.
-The super service award is measured on values such as quality, service, and price.
+The super service award is a measure on values such as quality, service, and price.

 Home renovation can seem like a large step in making your home look just the way you have always dreamed of.
 There are a lot of steps between envisioning what you want and making it a reality, but with us beside you, you have help along the path of transformation.
 Installation is provided with the utmost respect.
 We treat your home like it is our home, and our happiest moment is the joy our clients express with the job we have done for them.
 Call or email us today and let us can change the way you see and experience your home.